Precautions To Take When Using Drugs

 - Restrict the number of people who handle your medication.
 Women who are pregnant or breastfeeding should avoid all contact.

-- Inform anyone handling your medication, items that may have come into contact with your medication or your body fluids (blood, urine, vomit, stool, etc.) that they should wear GLOVES as the drug may be present in some concentration.
+- Inform anyone handling your medication, items that may have come into contact with your medication or your body fluids (blood, urine, vomit, stool, etc.) that they should wear appropriate gloves as the drug may be present in some concentration.
+Continue to take these precautions for several days after treatment has ended.
+Ask your health care provider for more information.

 - In spite of wearing gloves, it is important to thoroughly wash your hands after handling these drugs.